Nocona Formation: Bonebeds

 One particularly notable bonebed is the Geraldine Bonebed in Archer County, discovered by Alfred Sherwood Romer in 1932.
 Numerous partial and complete skeletons have been recovered from this site, including some of the best fossils of Edaphosaurus boanerges, Archeria crassidisca, Eryops megacephalus, and (to a lesser extent) Dimetrodon natalis.
 The skeletons are generally preserved in straight, relaxed poses, with the skull aligned towards the east, southwest, or north.
 Both conditions are similar to modern abrupt mortality events where the animals' corpses end up in permanent bodies of water.
 Plant debris and charcoal are common in the bonebed as well.
 It is conceivable that most of the animals killed by a single catastrophe, perhaps a forest fire which polluted the air and water to kill both terrestrial and aquatic animals in the confines of a small lake or pond.

 Other productive Nocona Formation bonebeds in Archer County include the Briar Creek Bonebed, Coprolite Bonebed (named for its concentration of shark coprolites), Loftin Bonebed, and Rattlesnake Canyon 2 Bonebed.
 Their fossil content is more diverse than the Geraldine Bonebed, but also less well-preserved.
 Unlike the catastrophic scenario implied for Geraldine, these other bonebeds are assumed to be a product of gradual processes of death and decay experienced in calm pond environments.

+The Briar Creek, Rattlesnake Canyon, and Rattlesnake Canyon 2 localities are regarded as being deposited in the Upper Nocona Formation.